PrashantNegi878/quick-status/README.md

 export default App;
 ```

+### **Configuration Options**

+Quick Status offers a range of customizable parameters to tailor the appearance and messaging of the online/offline status popup according to your project's needs.

+**bottom (Optional):**

+Example: bottom='10px'

+Adjusts the distance of the component from the bottom of the screen.

+**right (Optional):**

+Example: right='10px'

+Sets the distance of the component from the right side of the screen.

+**onlineBgColor (Optional):**

+Example: onlineBgColor='green'

+Specifies the color of the component when the user comes back online.

+**offlineBgColor (Optional):**

+Example: offlineBgColor='red'

+Defines the color of the component when the user goes offline.

+**onlineContent (Optional):**

+Example: onlineContent='User is back online'

+Content to display when the user is back online.
+This can be plain text or JSX.

+**offlineContent (Optional):**

+Example: offlineContent='User is currently offline'

+Content to display when the user is offline.
+This can be plain text or JSX.

 ### **Features:**
 **Simple Integration:** Incorporate the library into your project with minimal effort using the QuickStatus tag.